 What is a safe mail?

 Despite being over 50 years old, email is still, statistically, our preferred way of communicating at work.
 Mail is a universal and standardised means of communication that works across different providers, platforms and devices.
-Unfortunately, e-mail is also often a means of data breaches.
-There has been an increasing focus on having a secure email.
-A secure email means that you can send and receive email securely.
-It is about having the right protocols, technologies and work processes that are needed to protect emails against the security threats that exist in relation to emailing.
-This blog is about how you get a secure email in your company.
+Unfortunately, email has also become the main entry point for cyber attacks.
+In recent years, cybercrime has escalated, and therefore there has been an increasing focus on having a secure email.

 Why is it important to have a safe email?